domalian/EETestsite/morea/topic-laplaceinitial/reading-laplaceinitial-RLC.md

 ---
 title: "Circuit Analysis Using Laplace Transform"
 published: true
-morea_id: reading-laplaceinitial
+morea_id: reading-laplaceinitial-RLC
-morea_summary: "How to apply Laplace transform to analyze a circuit with initial conditions"
+morea_summary: "How to apply Laplace transform to resistors, inductors, and capacitors with initial conditions"
 morea_type: reading
 morea_labels:
 ---

-# Analyze a Circuit With Initial Conditions Using Laplace Transform
+# Performing Laplace Transform On Resistors, Inductors, and Capacitors With Initial Conditions

 ## Prerequisite Knowledge
 Before continuing, you must have covered: